You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* Tapering Lipitor is essential to minimize the risk of withdrawal symptoms
+* Tapering Lipitor is essential to prevent muscle damage and reduce withdrawal symptoms.

 Frequently Asked Questions